- New mandatory public health measures in effect April 6.

 The ABVMA and the AB Hatching Egg Producers have developed a Biosecurity: Beyond the Basics (PDF, 491 KB) fact sheet emphasizing how enhanced biosecurity protocols become necessary when a disease threat is identified.
-Biosecurity signage (PDF, 265 KB) for the hatching egg industry is also available.

 The ABVMA, North Central Alberta Poultry Association, and Canadian Heritage Breeds have developed the biosecurity brochure: Keeping Small Flocks Healthy (PDF, 850 KB).
 The brochure highlights the importance of completing a disease risk assessment and provides practical practices for a balanced biosecurity program.